AuctionSieve

 "Why are you giving away AuctionSieve for free?"

-You can find out more about the eBay affiliate program here
+You can find out more about the eBay Partner Network here

 "I'd like to include AuctionSieve on a magazine cover cd.
 Can I?"

 Sure - I'd love you to!
-All I ask is that you send me a copy of the magazine.
+All I ask is that you send me a copy of the magazine if possible.

 "My question/problem isn't listed here."